HariboDev/serverx/docs/uninstall.rst

 .. code-block:: console

-   $ npm uninstall --global serverx
+   $ npm uninstall --global @haribodev/serverx

 To check the tool has been uninstalled correctly, execute the following command and you should see the following output or something similar: